dextromethorphan/guaifenesin/pseudoephedrine (generic name)

 Table of Contents

 Top Learning Centers(Recursos en Español)

-What is this medicine?DEXTROMETHORPHAN; GUAIFENESIN; PSEUDOEPHEDRINE (dex troe meth OR fan; gwye FEN e sin; soo doe e FED rin) is a combination of a cough suppressant, an expectorant, and a decongestant.
-It used to provide relief from cough and congestion.
+What is this medicine?DEXTROMETHORPHAN; GUAIFENESIN; PSEUDOEPHEDRINE (dex troe meth OR fan, gwye FEN e sin; soo doe e FED rin) is a combination of a cough suppressant, an expectorant, and a decongestant.
+It is used to provide relief from cough and congestion.
 This medicine will not treat an infection.

 What should I tell my health care provider before I take this medicine?They need to know if you have any of these conditions:

 How should I use this medicine?Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 Use a specially marked spoon or container to measure your medicine.
 Household spoons are not accurate.
 If this medicine upsets your stomach, take with food or milk.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.